gabepar123/gabepar123/README.md

 * Major in Computer Science 💻
 * Minor in Cognitive Science 🧠
 * Interested In Machine Learning & Software Development 🤖
-* Looking for Internships for Summer 2022 😃